-The maintenance of the international school's award.
-Which represents a significant amount of international work with a number of partner countries including but not exclusively India and some European partners.

-Delivery of two major CIF projects which have improved the structure of the main building and improved the fire alarm system.
-Additionally, we were fortunate to be successful of further applications that mean that we will this year be upgrading our fire doors across the Dyer building.

-Maintained our rolling maintenance program which is having a positive impact on the overall material structure of the school over time.

-Embedded our new welfare support worker who has made a significant impact on the welfare of our young people.

-Reinforced our links with local primary and secondary schools developing strong working relationships that have led to tangible benefits regarding the sharing of best practice.

-Introduced a robust CPD program making use of internal and external capacity which has resulted in three quarters of the senior team now being engaged in NPQ programs of study.
-Along with the introduction of the national college online CPD program.

-Generated closer links with some of our alumni to the benefit of our current students.

-Reinforced our student leadership with the introduction of a heads of houses position to oversee the house system.
+- The maintenance of the international school's award, which represents a significant amount of international work with a number of partner countries including but not exclusively India and some European partners. - Delivery of three major CIF projects which have improved the structure of the main building and improved the fire alarm system, upgrading our fire doors across the Dyer building and upgrading our roofing on our two historically significant buildings. - Maintained our rolling maintenance program which is having a positive impact on the overall material structure of the school over time. - Embedded our new careers worker who has made a significant impact on the aspirations of our young people. - Reinforced our links with local primary and secondary schools developing strong working relationships that have led to tangible benefits regarding the sharing of best practice. - Introduced a robust CPD program making use of internal and external capacity which has resulted in three quarters of the senior team having completed NPQ programs of study, along with our augmented in school offer. - Generated closer links with some of our alumni to the benefit of our current students. - Reinforced our student leadership with the introduction of a heads of houses position to oversee the house system. - Development of our provision of our food for the benefit of our young people. - We have made some significant staffing adjustments that have reinforced our middle leadership capacity.